lab2023/lab2023.com/source/posts/2014-06-30-quick-view-into-our-design-process.md

 ### 4. Prototype

-In web design prototype digital files are known as mockups or wireframes, these are a preview without details of what should be a final result. this process saves a lot of time in design projects, we prevent future failures by keeping a constant dialog with the customer about design progress.
+In web design prototype digital files are known as mockups or wireframes, these are a preview without details of what should be a final result.
+This process saves a lot of time in design projects, we prevent future failures by keeping a constant dialog with the customer about design progress.
 We save more time doing this process digital with tools like [Balsamiq](http://lab2023.com/balsamiq-uygulamasi-ile-web-arayuzu-tasarimi.html).

 ![Picture 8](../assets/images/articles/2014-07-01-design-process/prototyping.jpg)